DeshErBojhaa/linux-notes/core-components.md

 - **Bourne Again shell (bash)**: GNU's reimplementation of Bourne shell.

 ## Users and Groups
+In UNIX nominclature, a user is an entity that can run process and own files.
+Users exists primarily to support permissions and boundaries.
 Each user in the system is uniquely identified and users may belong to groups.
 ### Users
 Every user in the system has an unique user name and numeric id (UID).
 For each user, there are defined by a line in the system password file `/etc/passwd` which includes the following additional information
 - Group ID